tomzacchia/codewars/solutions/4kyu-strings-mix.md

 solution = "1:aaa/1:nnn/1:gg/2:ee/2:ff/2:ii/2:oo/2:rr/2:ss/2:tt""
 ```

-The solution above would past testing due to having met all of the following criterias:
+The solution is valid due to the following criteria:
 * only lowercase letters from a to z are in the solution
 * the frequency of each letter is in descending order, "aaa" placed before "gg"
 * all letters that have the same frequency count as other letters are ordered by of prefix ("1" < "2" < "=") AND within each prefix ordered alphabetically